-As breast implant surgery becomes more popular, so too does breast implant removal.
+As breast augmentations becomes more popular, so too does breast implant removal.

-Many women choose to have their implants removed (or 'explanted') at some point in their lives.
-It may be to switch them out for bigger (or smaller) implants or to repair a surgical complication.
-And every year many women say goodbye to their implants all together.
+Many women choose to have their breast implants removed (or 'explanted') at some point in their lives.
+It may be to switch them out for bigger (or smaller) breast implants or to repair a surgical complication.
+And every year many women say goodbye to their breast implants all together.

 If you’re just having your implants removed the plastic surgeon will typically open your original incision site, extract the implant and close the wound again.